flipperdevices/flipperzero-firmware/README.md

 ### Controls

-- OK to start the game
+- `OK` to start the game
-- Arrows to move the root
+- `Arrows` to move the root
-- OK to either place the root if possible or reroll it otherwise
+- `OK` to either place the root if possible or reroll it otherwise
+- `Back` to quit

 ## Installation